 Jake Dietz

-3 thoughts on “50 Good Books: The Shadow Rising (Wheel of Time, Book 4)
+3 responses to “50 Good Books: The Shadow Rising (Wheel of Time, Book 4)”

 Mason’s family claims that they like to read but they never ever read.
 A lot of them hate on fantasy.
 But it’s their loss.
 I’ve got a lot of friends that are into fantasy that thought they would never read it.
 Sadly, I don’t think those family members on Mason’s side will ever come around.